nishkohli96/pizza-leaderboard/README.md

 ## Database

-Mock data is generated using [Mockaroo](https://www.mockaroo.com/) and the csv files of seeded data in the db can be found in [src/db/data](./src/db/data/) directory.
+Mock data is generated using [Mockaroo](https://www.mockaroo.com/) and the csv files of seeded data along with the table relationship in the db can be found in [src/db](./src/db/) directory.